B.A. in English

 Welcome to the URI Feinstein Providence Campus English Program!

-At Providence Campus, the English program offers a rich and rigorous array of courses in literary, film, and cultural studies.
-Many of these courses meet the University's General Education Requirements by developing skills in understanding human difference, reading complex texts and writing effectively.
+At the URI Providence Campus, the English program offers a rich and rigorous array of courses in literary, film, and cultural studies.
+Many of these courses meet the University's General Education Requirements by developing skills in understanding human difference, reading complex texts, and writing effectively.
 All of them are designed to develop your critical reading, thinking, and writing skills and to acquaint you with a broad range of canonical and non-canonical texts.
-Our Creative Writing Events and Faculty Colloquium Series give you a chance to experience the exciting and innovative scholarship that your professors and their colleagues are engaged in; our writing contests and scholarship opportunities recognize and celebrate outstanding student work.